 By having target inflation levels, central banks help market participants better understand how they (the central bankers) will deal with the current economic landscape.

 Back in January of 2010, inflation in the U.K. shot up to 3.5% from 2.9% in just one month.
 With a target inflation rate of 2%, the new 3.5% rate was well above the Bank of England’s comfort zone.

-Mervyn King, the governor of the BOE, followed up the report by reassuring people that temporary factors caused the sudden jump, and that the current inflation rate would fall in the near term with minimal action from the BOE.
+Mervyn King, the then-governor of the BOE, followed up the report by reassuring people that temporary factors caused the sudden jump, and that the current inflation rate would fall in the near term with minimal action from the BOE.

 Whether or not his statements turned out to be true is not the point here.
 We just want to show that the market is in a better place when it knows why the central bank does or doesn’t do something in relation to its target interest rate.

 Simply put, traders like stability.